alexrudall/ruby-openai/README.md

   }
 })
 puts response.dig("output", 0, "content", 0, "text")
+# => Thinking about how to answer this...
+puts response.dig("output", 1, "content", 0, "text")
 # => Hi Szymon!
 Great to meet you.
 How can I help today?
 ```